Middleton House

 the Savannah River in northwestern South Carolina.
-The two-story, five bay, Federal style frame dwelling was dismantled and moved to its present site in 1930.
+The two-story, five-bay, Federal style frame dwelling was dismantled and moved to its present site in 1930.
 It was subsequently reconstructed by architect William Roy Wallace and set in a landscape designed by Ellen Biddle Shipman.
 The front facade features a two-tier, center-bay porch with graceful Tuscan order columns.
 Also on the property is the contributing compatible garage/apartment (c.
 1930).
-The house and grounds are owned by Wake Forest University.
+After Phillip Hanes’ death in 2011 the house and grounds were donated to Wake Forest University but the house was vacant.
+In 2020 the house and surrounding land was sold to a developer and the house was purchased and renovated into a family home again.

 It was listed on the National Register of Historic Places in 2000.